bennpearson/fed-mixin-library/readme.md

 # Simple mixin library for sass and less

+This is a simple set of tools that you can include in their FE projects if you wish.
+It is not a framework; you can simply pick and choose what you want to use.
+You are free to add any additional tools your project requires, and we can add them here if they're likely to be useful in other projects.

-This will hopefully be a more flexible framework that everyone can use.
-Keeping it a simple mixin library for both sass and less will mean that we can maintain it more easily and use it across all our CMSs while learning both sass and less.
+Keeping it a simple library for both Sass and Less will mean that we can maintain it more easily, and use it across all our CMSs while learning both Sass and Less.

 ## Made by

 [Benn Pearson](http://twitter.com/bennpearson) & [Pete Naish](http://twitter.com/tweet_naish)

 ## Roadmap